joaomacalos/blog-academic/content/authors/admin/_index.md

 - Visitors
 ---

-A Brazilian expatriate in Paris.
-I have a Ph.D. in Economics from the Centre d'Économie de l'Université Paris Nord (CEPN) - Université Sorbonne Paris Nord.
+I am a Brazilian data scientist and economist expatriate in Paris.
 I love analyzing data and applying clever statistical methods to answer for real world questions.
-I am also the developer of the *sfcr* package for simulating and validating stock-flow consistent models with R.
+I am also the developer of the #*sfcr* package for simulating and validating stock-flow consistent models with R.

 I love football, economics, literature, and statistics, not necessarily in that order.